mathsoftware/engineer/representation/repsymo/2dp/mrm/feat/drawing-a-tree-on-canvas-with-xy-coordinates/index.md

 ```

 Finally, to implement the method `drawNodeLines` we draw the line to the
-"Keep" node and to the "Replace" node making use of recursion:
+"Keep" node and to the "Replace" node by **making use of recursion**:

 ```ts
 if (node.k) {